Introduction

 nmaas Components

-More details about the role that each of these components play are provided in the subsections below.
+More details about the role that each of these components plays are provided in the subsections below.

 nmaas Platform